sergeiudris/ipfs-cube/README.md

 ## goal

+- like torrent client, but for ipfs, with search
+- decentralized peer-to-peer: app is entirely on users' (peers') machines
 - distributed automated index: every node crawles a part of ipfs network, forming a part of the index
 - query the whole index: nodes exchange index parts so that every node has almost the whoile index to query
 - index is just data in db: extracts file info and shows seeds (pins)